junxit/us-congress-bills-114/metadata.md

 - 2016-03-23 — Introduced in House
 - 2016-03-23 — Introduced in House
 - 2016-03-23 — Referred to the House Committee on Financial Services.
+- 2016-04-14 — Hearings Held by the Subcommittee on Capital Markets and Government Sponsored Enterprises Prior to Referral.
+- 2016-06-15 — Committee Consideration and Mark-up Session Held.
+- 2016-06-16 — Committee Consideration and Mark-up Session Held.
+- 2016-06-16 — Ordered to be Reported (Amended) by the Yeas and Nays: 34 - 25.
+- 2016-09-06 — Placed on the Union Calendar, Calendar No. 561.
+- 2016-09-06 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+114-723.
+- 2016-09-06 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+114-723.